o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-updating-projects-gems.md

   Cloud Gem framework. '
 title: Updating Projects and Cloud Gems to Version 1.0.0 of the Cloud Gem Framework
 ---
-# Updating Projects and Cloud Gems to Version 1\.0\.0 of the Cloud Gem Framework<a name="cloud-canvas-cgf-updating-projects-gems"></a>
+# Updating Projects and Cloud Gems to Version 1\.0\.0 of the Cloud Gem Framework {#cloud-canvas-cgf-updating-projects-gems}

 A cloud gem is a gem that depends on the [Cloud Gem Framework](/docs/userguide/gems/cloud-canvas/framework-intro.md)\.
 Starting in Lumberyard 1\.10 \(and Cloud Gem Framework 1\.0\.0\), [gem versioning support](/docs/userguide/gems/cloud-canvas/cgf-rm-versioning.md) makes the work of updating Lumberyard cloud gem projects much easier\.
 However, manual steps are required to update projects and gems that were created before Cloud Gem Framework version 1\.0\.0\.

-## Updating Existing Cloud Gem Projects<a name="cloud-canvas-cgf-updating-projects-gems-updating-existing-cloud-gem-projects"></a>
+## Updating Existing Cloud Gem Projects {#cloud-canvas-cgf-updating-projects-gems-updating-existing-cloud-gem-projects}

 To update an existing cloud gem project, you must update the project's `gems.json` file and runtime configuration\.